e-Contract/jsf-crud/README.md

 ================

 The JSF CRUD Project delivers a JSF component, based on PrimeFaces, to perform simple CRUD operations on JPA entities.
+The JSF CRUD component is a perfect match for the construction of administrator portals where you basically want simple and fast CRUD operations on the JPA entities within your Java EE application.

 The component has been tested on the following application servers:
 * JBoss EAP 6.4.22
 * JBoss EAP 7.3.0